Fazl-e-Omar Mosque

-The Fazl-e-Omar Mosque (Fazle-Omar-Moschee) in Hamburg is the second purpose-built mosque in Germany.
-The mosque is named after the Second Caliph Mirza Basheer-ud-Din Mahmood Ahmad and is located at the street of Wieckstraße in Eimsbüttel, Hamburg.
-It is run by the Ahmadiyya Muslim Community (AMJ) and was inaugurated on July 22, 1957, by Sir Muhammad Zafarullah Khan.
+History

 The foundation stone was laid on February 22, 1957.
+It is the first Ahmadiyya mosque in Germany and the first completed mosque after World War II, and the second purpose-built mosque in the country.
+The mosque is named in honour of the Second Caliph Mirza Basheer-ud-Din Mahmood Ahmad and is located on the street of Wieckstraße.
+It is run by the Ahmadiyya Muslim Jamaat Deutschland K.d.ö.R.
+(AMJ) and was inaugurated on July 22, 1957, by Sir Muhammad Zafarullah Khan.